 When Do We See the Emerald Tablet on Dark?

-Audiences first caught on to the esoteric text reference in season one, episode six, when Jonas happens upon the Latin phrase sic mundus creatus est — another well-known line from the tablet that means "thus, the world was created" — etched into the metal doors in the cave used to travel between time periods. ("Sic Mundus Creatus Est" is also the name of the episode, FYI).
-But the tablet's text actually appears several times throughout the first season — tattooed on the back of the enigmatic Noah, framed on the hospital wall in 1986 (spotted by Mikkel Nielsen after being catapulted back in time), and printed on an album that teenage Ulrich Neilsen plays in his bedroom, also in 1986.
+While we first glimpse the phrase sic mundus creatus est in episode one, season six when Jonas enters the cave, the tablet's full text actually appears several times throughout the first season — tattooed on the back of the enigmatic Noah, framed on the hospital wall in 1986 (spotted by Mikkel Nielsen after being catapulted back in time), and printed on an album that teenage Ulrich Nielsen plays in his bedroom, also in 1986.
 The album is titled Fist of Hebron by a band named Tabula Smaragdina.

-Right off the bat, season two opens with a reference to the Emerald Tablet, and it becomes clear that this detail is way more than just a fan theory but an integral plot device.
-In the first five minutes, we see the same illustrated version of the text that's on Noah's back and on the hospital room wall tattooed on the chest of a man drilling the Winden cave in 1921 (who many think looks like an older Bartosz).
-In the same episode — 132 years later in 2053 — an older Elisabeth Doppler signs the phrase "sic mundus creatus est" to a ragged-looking mob — including a teenage Jonas, who is trying to get back to 2019.
+Season two opens with a reference to the Emerald Tablet, and it becomes clear that this detail is more than just a fan theory but an integral plot device.
+In the first five minutes, we see the same illustrated version of the text tattooed on the chest of a man drilling the Winden cave in 1921, revealed in season three to be Bartosz, who has travelled back in time and is part of Adam's "Sic Mundus" group (and who has also fathered Noah (aka Hanno Tauber) in the process).
+In the same episode — 132 years later in 2053 — an older Elisabeth Doppler signs the phrase "sic mundus creatus est" to a ragged-looking mob — including a teenage Jonas, who is trying to get back to 2019 (Elisabeth is also part of Adam's crew).
 In episode four of the second season, Jonas finds himself in 1921, recovering from the injuries he incurs in 2053 when he himself is almost hanged.
 While mending those wounds at an inn of some sort, Jonas encounters a young Noah.
 Upon readying to leave his room, the tablet text is seen in a picture that is framed on Noah's bedroom wall, where Jonas has been the entire time.
-Frightening Jonas, he leaves and so continues his journey through time.

 In season two, Dark's various storylines and time periods begin to connect, and the Emerald Tablet has a lot to do with everything coming together.